 By 1972 the sales of the pavlovas had grown and the Cowell's established their first dedicated pavlova kitchen in Bath Street, Dunedin.
 For a time they also baked cheesecakes from this location.
 1976 saw a move to a brand new kitchen in Vire Street as the Bath Street building was demolished.

 From 1978 - 1981, Cowell's Genuine Pavlova kitchens were opened in Wellington, Auckland & Hamilton, all under license and all using the same Cowell's recipe.
-Currently, there are 4 Cowell's Genuine Pavlova kitchens in New Zealand and each is independently owned and operated.
+Now all four licenses are owned and operated out of the Dunedin site, still in Vire Street.

 Audrey Cowell is semi-retired and still oversees aspects of the Cowell's Genuine Pavlova New Zealand operation.